kerimoyle/cellml-specification/formal.rst

 It is intended primarily for the developers of software tools which directly consume CellML syntax.

-Users of CellML models should read the informative version of the CellML Specification which is available here: https://cellml.org/specifications/cellml_2.0
+Users of CellML models should read the informative version of the CellML Specification which is available at https://cellml.org/specifications/cellml_2.0.

 **Authors:**
 Michael Clerx,